ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Discussion and Conclusions

 This study presents a phenomenological survey of several channels through which new physics interaction vertices can be probed.
 In all the processes considered, at least two new particles contribute to the final state.
 For example, in $e^+e^- \to H_2 A_2$, both $H_2$ and $A_2$ decay into $b$-quark pairs with overlapping kinematics due to their similar masses, making it difficult to reconstruct them individually from $b$-jet pairings.
 Nonetheless, an excess of events can still reveal the presence of such interactions.
 Similar challenges arise in all other channels.
 While addressing these combinatorial issues is beyond the scope of this work, future studies may explore dedicated strategies for improving signal reconstruction in such scenarios~\cite{Badea:2022dzb,Kim:2021wrr}.
 However, the channels considered in our study do exhibit promising discovery potential at various luminosity thresholds.
-With the application of suitable number-based selection cuts and transverse momentum requirements on the leading and subleading $b$-quarks, the $H_2A_2$ channel yields a $5\sigma$ discovery significance at an integrated luminosity of $100~\text{fb}^{-1}$ for both benchmark points BP-1 and BP-2.
-For the $h_1H_2A_2$ channel, discovery is achievable at $1000~\text{fb}^{-1}$ for BP-3 and at $1200~\text{fb}^{-1}$ for BP-4.
-Similarly, the $H_2H_2Z$/$A_2A_2Z$ channel in the FHD mode requires approximately $300~\text{fb}^{-1}$ for discovery, whereas in the SLD mode, it requires about $2000~\text{fb}^{-1}$.
-Finally, the channel involving a charged Higgs, $H_2H_2^{\pm}W^{\mp}$/$A_2H_2^{\pm}W^{\mp}$, in the FHD mode demands a luminosity of up to $2000~\text{fb}^{-1}$ to reach discovery sensitivity.
-These results demonstrate that several production channels hinting at new physics can achieve a $5\sigma$ discovery at this collider setup.
+With the application of optimized selection cuts and transverse momentum requirements on the leading and subleading $b$-jets, the $H_2A_2$ channel achieves a $5\sigma$ discovery significance at an integrated luminosity of approximately $100~\text{fb}^{-1}$ for benchmark points BP1.
+For the $h_1H_2A_2$ channel, discovery is attainable at $1000~\text{fb}^{-1}$ for BP2.
+In the $H_2H_2A_2$ channel, the benchmark point BP3 require $500~\text{fb}^{-1}$, while BP5 need around $3000~\text{fb}^{-1}$ for discovery.
+The $A_2H_2A_2$ channel reaches $5\sigma$ at $400~\text{fb}^{-1}$ for BP4, and $2000~\text{fb}^{-1}$ for BP6.
+Finally, channels involving a charged Higgs boson, $H_2H_2^{\pm}W^{\mp}$ and $A_2H_2^{\pm}W^{\mp}$, demand an integrated luminosity close to $2000~\text{fb}^{-1}$ to achieve $5\sigma$ discovery significance for BP7 and BP8.
+These results collectively demonstrate that multiple new physics channels within this framework can reach discovery sensitivity at the considered collider setup.

 Overall, this study highlights promising directions for probing extended Higgs sectors at the ILC and providing the information of channel-wise analysis.
 We have compiled all the production channels considered in this work along with their respective decay modes, as summarized in~\autoref{tab:benchmark}.
 The discovery prospects of each production mode have been evaluated under different luminosity scenarios, as shown through detailed cutflow analyses\footnote{Most of the cutflow steps involve object multiplicity requirements designed to match the parton-level expectations.}.
 The resulting signal significances for various channels, compiled across varying luminosities, are presented as the main outcome of this phenomenological survey in~\autoref{fig:results}.